yasindevops/Kitten-carousel-S3-CFN/README.md

 - Use git commands (push, pull, commit, add etc.) and Github as Version Control System.

-## Steps to Solution
+## Steps to Solution:

-- Step 1: Download or clone project definition from `clarusway` repo on Github
+- Step 1: Download or clone project definition from `clarusway` repo on Github.

-- Step 2: Create project folder for local public repo on your PC
+- Step 2: Create project folder for local public repo on your PC.

-- Step 3: Prepare a cloudformation template to deploy your app
+- Step 3: Prepare a cloudformation template to deploy your app.

-- Step 4: Deploy your application on AWS Cloud using Cloudformation template
+- Step 4: Deploy your application on AWS Cloud using Cloudformation template.

-- Step 5: Upload your application files into S3 bucket from your local git repo
+- Step 5: Upload your application files into S3 bucket from your local git repo.

-## Notes
+## Notes:

 - Customize the application by hard-coding your name instead of `student_name` within `index.html`.

 - Nice to have >>>>  Upload object using CFN.

-## Resources
+## Resources:

 - [AWS Cloudformation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)